“I Share A Last Name With a Female Urination Device”

 By Jessie Schiewe

-When you’re named after a product, mix-ups happen.
+When you share the same name as a product, mix-ups happen.

-I remember one time it happened while I was on a sailboat in the middle of the San Francisco Bay.
-As we neared Alcatraz Island, I heard someone say: “Oh, you’ve got to get a Shewee.”
+I was on a sailboat in the middle of the San Francisco Bay the first time it happened.
+As we neared Alcatraz Island, I heard someone behind me say: “Oh, you’ve got to get a Shewee.”

-I turned around.
-The guy was behind me, having a conversation with others on the boat.
-I didn’t know him, yet he was clearly talking about me.
-He’d just said my last name!
+I turned around and saw a tall man conversing with a gaggle of people.
+He did not look familiar and yet he’d just said my last name!
 The question was: which “Schiewe” was he talking about?
-Me or my sister?
-Maybe my cousin Emma in Manhattan Beach?
-Or perhaps even my 65-year-old dad?
+My sister or me?
+Maybe my underage cousin in Manhattan Beach?
+Or perhaps my 65-year-old dad?

 The next time a mix-up like this happened was when I was camping.
-I heard a woman a few tents away lament that they “should have brought a Shewee.”
-Again, I was confused.
-I wanted to go up and say, “Ah, but you have one right here!”
-But I controlled myself.
+I heard a woman a few tents away lament that she “should have brought a Shewee.”

 Read: “They Put My Face On Sex Toy Batteries”